hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 What changed:

-- Added detail in reference to the XSD files and a proviso to the NCTS channel specifications (TIS) document
+- Added detail in reference to the XSD files and a proviso to the NCTS channel specifications (TIS) document.

 Version 0.1